Payments for families

 - are frail aged.

-Child Disability Assistance Payment is a yearly payment to help parents with the costs of caring for a child with disability.
+Child Disability Assistance Payment is a yearly payment.
+It helps parents with the costs of caring for a child with disability.

 Essential Medical Equipment Payment is a yearly payment to help with increases to home energy costs.
 This can be from the use of essential medical equipment to help manage disability or a medical condition.